RaymondSHANG/RaymondSHANG.github.io/_posts/2022-08-18-Rmarkdown-auto-parameters.md

 ````

 {{tip}}
-With the above yaml head, the final output file will have a dynamic title and date. </br>
+With the above yaml head, the final output file will have a dynamic title and date. <br>
 Also, the parameters in params could be called in the code chunk, such as params$inputfeature
 {{end}}